marshallshen/zoey/README.md

 ##Setup
 ###Prerequsite
 You must have ruby 1.9.3 or above installed.
-Ruby 2.0.0 or above is preferrable.
+Ruby 2.0.0 is preferrable.

 ###Via `curl`